 Another way in which social CRM adds value for companies and customers is through customer communities, where customers post reviews of products and can engage with other customers to troubleshoot issues or research products in real time.
 Customer communities can provide low-level customer service for certain kinds of problems and reduce the number of contact center calls.
 Customer communities can also provide new product ideas or feedback that companies can use in lieu of feedback groups.

-- Mobile CRM: CRM applications built for smartphones and tablets have become a must-have for sales representatives and marketing professionals who want to access customer information and perform tasks when they are not physically in their offices.
+CRM applications built for smartphones and tablets have become a must-have for sales representatives and marketing professionals who want to access customer information and perform tasks when they are not physically in their offices.
 Mobile CRM apps take advantage of features that are unique to mobile devices, such as GPS and voice recognition capabilities, to give sales and marketing employees access to customer information from anywhere.

-- Business-to-business (B2B) practices: A CRM system in a B2B environment helps monitor sales as they move through the sales funnel, enabling a business to address any issues that might come up during the process.
+A CRM system in a B2B environment helps monitor sales as they move through the sales funnel, enabling a business to address any issues that might come up during the process.
 CRM systems in the B2B market help create more visibility into leads and, therefore, increase efficiency throughout the sales process.

 For all of the advancements in CRM technology, without the proper management, a CRM system can become little more than a glorified database in which customer information is stored.
 Data sets need to be connected, distributed and organized so that users can easily access the information they need.